thruston/python-tabulate/README.md

 values will be inserted in separate columns.
 The others are the regular BIF or `math` functions except for the trig functions for angles in degrees.

+You can also use "?" in a formula to get a random number.
+If you want the current row number or the total number of rows use the pre-defined variables `row_number` and `rows` in your formula.
+So with the simple table from above, `arr ~(f'{row_number}/{rows}')` should produce this:

+    First   1  1  1/3
+    Second  2  3  2/3
+    Third   3  6  3/3

 You can also use `format` and `f''` strings.
 And string slices or indexes.
 So

     arr (a[:2])